 - 3mm thickness is suitable for most conditions

 - Wrist area can be very tight

 - Sizing can be a bit difficult to get right

-TYR are a leading maker of swim gear and specialize a lot of their range on triathlons.
-This sleeveless product is a streamlined version of their high end professional suits.
-That means you get a lot of the professional features at a fraction of the price.
+TYR is a leading maker of swim gear and specializes in a lot of their range on triathlons.
+This sleeveless product is a streamlined version of their high-end professional suits.
+That means you get a lot of professional features at a fraction of the price.

 On the downside, you should be aware that the sizing runs a bit small, and you have to avoid drying the suit in direct sunlight, as that can cause severe damage.

 - Sleeveless design to give you full natural range of motion

 - Design based on the company’s professional series